humhub/humhub/protected/humhub/docs/guide/developer/modules.md

 extra `Events` class, especially if you plan many event handlers.
 In some simpler cases events handlers are implemented within the `Module` class itself.

-See [change the default behaviour](module-change-behavior.md) for some use-cases of event handlers.
+See [change the default behaviour](module-change-behavior.md) for additional use-cases of event handlers.

 ### Module Classes

 The `Module.php` file contains the actual module class which should either extend [[humhub\components\Module]] or [[humhub\modules\content\components\ContentContainerModule]].

-The base `Module` class provides some basic module functions used for enabling, disabling and retrieving metadata, whereas the `ContentContainerModule` class has to be extended in case your module requires to be enabled on space or user account level.
+The base `Module` class provides basic module functions used for enabling, disabling and retrieving metadata.
+The [ContentContainerModule](#use-of-contentcontainermodule) class has to be extended in case your module requires to be enabled on space or user account level.

-The Module class is responsible for:
+The `Module` class is responsible for:

 #### Handling the enabling and disabling of the module